 In today’s media-saturated America, everyone has an opinion.
-From Bill O’Reilly to Chris Matthews, Rush Limbaugh to Rachel Maddow – and everything in between – there is no shortage of viewpoints.
+From Bill O’Reilly to Chris Matthews, Rush Limbaugh to Rachel Maddow – there is no shortage of viewpoints.
 But how many of those perspectives bring you back to a place of passionate, persistent prayer for the nation?

-“Viewpoint” allows your Prayer Team’s talented writing team to express their opinions on the political, social and moral issues of the day.
-At times, you may not agree with all they have to say.
+“Viewpoint” allows the expression on the political, social and moral issues of the day.
+At times, you may not agree.
 But in the end, you will be energized to pray for America, with the prism of Scripture and a decidedly Godly direction as your guide.
-Plus, you can blog your comments to every article, have your say, and perhaps even receive a response back from the writer.
+Plus, you can blog your comments to every article, have your say.

 Read – then pray with an enlightened, more informed viewpoint for your nation and its leaders.

 Vice President slammed for his 'sexist' principle

 By Bill Noles, Jr.

 Though one may be overpowered, two can defend themselves.
 A cord of three strands is not quickly broken – Ecclesiastes 4:12

 In a world that is moving away from absolutes and becoming many shades of grey, it’s refreshing to see one of America’s top leaders taking a stand to honor and respect his marriage.

 But, by doing so, Vice President Mike Pence is being slammed by some politicians, entertainers, and the mainstream media for his principles.